- General Information

 - A dose-dense, early response–based treatment approach with ABVE-PC permitted reduction in chemotherapy exposure in 63% of patients who achieved a rapid early response after three ABVE-PC cycles.[Level of evidence: 1iiDi] Five-year EFS was comparable for rapid early responders (86%) and slow early responders (83%) treated with three and five cycles of ABVE-PC, respectively, followed by 21 Gy radiation.
 Patients who received dexrazoxane had more hematological and pulmonary toxicity.

-- Although etoposide is associated with an increased risk for therapy-related acute myeloid leukemia with 11q23 abnormalities, the risk is very low in those treated with ABVE or ABVE-PC without dexrazoxane.[16,39]
+- Although etoposide is associated with an increased risk for therapy-related acute myeloid leukemia with 11q23 abnormalities, the risk is very low in those treated with ABVE or ABVE-PC without dexrazoxane.[16,41]

 The Children's Cancer Group (CCG) undertook a randomized controlled trial comparing survival outcomes in children treated with risk-adapted COPP/ABV hybrid chemotherapy alone with those treated with COPP/ABV hybrid chemotherapy plus LD-IFRT.
 The study was closed early because of a significantly higher number of relapses among patients treated with chemotherapy alone.
 Long-term results include the following:[14,17]

-- Among patients who achieved a CR to initial therapy, the projected 10-year EFS (in an as-treated analysis) was 91% for those randomized to receive LD-IFRT and 83% for those randomized to receive no further therapy.
+- Among patients who achieved a CR to initial therapy, the projected 10-year EFS (in an as-treated analysis) was 91% for those randomly assigned to receive LD-IFRT and 83% for those randomly assigned to receive no further therapy.

-- Estimates for OS did not differ between the randomized groups due to successful treatment after relapse (10-year OS rates were 97% for IFRT and 96% for no further therapy in the as-treated analysis).
+- Estimates for OS did not differ between the randomized groups as a result of successful treatment after relapse (10-year OS rates were 97% for IFRT and 96% for no further therapy in the as-treated analysis).

 Another CCG Study (COG-59704) evaluated response-adapted therapy featuring four cycles of the dose-intensive BEACOPP regimen followed by a gender-tailored consolidation for pediatric patients with stages IIB, IIIB with bulky disease, and IV Hodgkin lymphoma.[Level of evidence: 2Dii] For rapid early responding girls, an additional four courses of COPP/ABV (without IFRT) were given.
 Rapid early responding boys received two cycles of ABVD followed by IFRT.
 Slow early responders received four additional courses of BEACOPP and IFRT.
 Eliminating IFRT from the girl's therapy was intended to reduce the risk of breast cancer.
 Key findings from this trial include the following: